Related guidance:

 Estriol

-as Ovestin®0.1% vaginal cream: £4.45 (15g)For treatment of atrophic vaginitis, 1 application per day for the first weeks (maximally 4 weeks), followed by a gradual reduction, based on relief of symptoms, until a maintenance dosage (e.g. 1 application twice a week) is reached.
+Use ONE application per day up to a maximum of 4 weeks, followed by a gradual reduction, based on relief of symptoms, until a maintenance dosage is reached (e.g. ONE application twice a week).

 Selective oestrogen receptor modulators